Jump to topic

 The heavy metal blood test panel you’ll receive lays out the concentration of these potentially toxic elements in your blood.
 Once identified, you can narrow down if these chemicals are entering your system through your food, drinking water, or from environmental toxins, and take steps to lessen your exposure to them.
 This at-home heavy metal blood test costs less than most of the competition’s laboratory tests as well.

 Doctor Data’s Heavy Metals Toxicity test will check your body for chronic exposure to things like arsenic, lead, mercury, and other toxins by using a strand of your hair.
-The test can tell if you’ve been exposed to 31 different toxins, from recent exposures to up to six months after.
+The test can tell if you’ve been exposed to 31 different toxins, from recent exposures to up to six months before.

 The kit comes with everything you need to collect and return your sample, including a prepaid return envelope.
 Your test results will let you know how much of these toxins are present in your sample, presenting their quantity in the gram and microgram levels.